MatthieuMichon/faux_tic/README.md

 ### Format

-Datagrams are encoded in a humain readible markup.
+Datagrams are encoded in a human readable markup.

 JSON output with extra comments:
 ```javascript